JetBrains/amper/docs/src/getting-started/migrating-from-maven.md

 The `mavenPlugins` section allows you to run third-party Maven plugins directly in your Amper project.
 However, not all plugins are guaranteed to work, so by default they are disabled.
 You can selectively enable plugins you need by setting `enabled: true` in their configuration after the conversion.
+Please refer to the [Maven plugins](../user-guide/advanced/maven-plugins.md) section for more details.

 ## Dependency mapping